Albatrosssssss/C_Sharp_Practiece/INDEXERS.md

 **What are Indexers ?**

-Indexers in C# are known as smart arrays.
+Indexers in C# are called as smart arrays.
-A C# indexer is a class property which allows us to access a member variable of a class or struct using the features of an array.
+A C# indexer could be a class property which allows us to access a member variable of a class or struct using the features of an array.
 In C#, indexers are created using this keyword.
 Indexers in C# are applicable on both classes and structs.

 **Why we use indexers ?**